-Wellness Core RawRev Dog Food receives the Advisor’s top rating of 5 stars.
+Wellness Core RawRev Dog Food earns the Advisor’s best rating of 5 stars.

-The Wellness Core RawRev product line includes 5 grain-free, dry dog foods.
+The Wellness Core RawRev product line includes the 5 dry dog foods listed below.

 - Wellness Core RawRev Original [M]